 There was a time when as many as one-in-four Americans had jobs in manufacturing.
 During the Industrial Age, iron and coal dominated the U.S. workforce.
-Today, however, you’re almost as likely to find more people mining Bitcoin than mining coal.
+Today, however, it seems you’re almost as likely to find more people mining cryptocurrencies than mining coal.

 So where have all the jobs gone?
 When the Information Age swept in during the late 20th century, our economy was met with swift change, transitioning from a dependence on traditional industry to a reliance on computers and digital information.
 As the demand for automation and enhanced technology continues to rise, paths have been paved for an influx of technology jobs for which we need skilled digital natives—computer enthusiasts like you.

 Growth of computer and technology careers is becoming more and more industry-agnostic.
-That’s because in today’s digital economy, technology has become a staple in every industry.
-From high tech and business to healthcare and even manufacturing, there are scores of opportunities awaiting around every corner.
-See if you can find a career path that excites you from the sampling we’ve compiled below.
+That’s because in today’s digital economy, technology has become a staple in every field.
+From high tech and business to healthcare and even manufacturing, there are plenty of computer-related jobs to choose from.
+Keep reading to get a taste of the types of computer jobs out there.

 1. Big data engineer

 Big data engineers spend their work days communicating with business users and data scientists with the goal of translating business objectives into workable data-processing workflows.
-These positions require a robust knowledge of statistics, programming experience and the ability to design and implement working solutions for common big data challenges.
+These positions require a robust knowledge of statistics, experience with programming and the ability to design and implement working solutions for common big data challenges.

 Digital pros who land a position like applications architect are required to maintain a high level of technical expertise while also excelling in areas like planning, coordination, communication and teamwork.
 These professionals are tasked with designing major aspects of the architecture of an application, providing technical leadership to the development team, performing design and code reviews, ensuring enterprise-wide application standards are met and more.